-The filing period for candidates is February 15, 2010 through March 12, 2010, at 5:00 p.m.
+The filing period for candidates is July 12, 2010 through August 6, 2010, at 5:00 p.m.
+The filing period will be extended (for candidates other than the incumbent) to 5:00 p.m., August 11, 2010, if the incumbent does not file nomination papers.
 The Candidate's Statement Form must be filed with the nomination papers.

-Where: Registrar of Voters
+Where:

-2724 Gateway Drive

-Riverside, CA 92507-0918
+Registrar of Voters 2724 Gateway Drive Riverside, CA 92507-0918

+Contents:

-Contents: The statement may contain the name, age, and occupation of the candidate and a brief description in no more than 200 words of the candidate's education and qualifications as expressed by the candidate.
-The spacing is to be uniform and conform to the guidelines provided.
+The statement may contain the name, age, and occupation of the candidate and a brief description in no more than 200 words of the candidate's education and qualifications as expressed by the candidate.
+The spacing is to be uniform and conform to the quidelines provided.

+Restrictions:

-Restrictions: The Candidate's Statement shall not include the party affiliation of the candidate, nor membership or activity in partisan political organizations.
+The Candidate's Statement shall not include the party affiliation of the candidate, nor membership or activity in partisan political organizations.
 It must be a statement expressed in the candidate's own words.
 Any statement containing false information may be punishable by a fine.
-In addition to these restrictions the candidate's statement is limited to recitation of the candidate's own personal background and qualifications and prohibits any reference to other candidates for office or to another candidate's qualifications, character, or activities.
+Candidate statements shall be limited to a recitation of the candidate's own personal background and qualifications and shall not in any way make reference to other candidates for that office or to another candidate's qualifications, character, or activities.

+Withdrawal:

-Withdrawal: The statement may be withdrawn, but not changed, during the period for filing nomination papers and until 5:00 p.m. of the next business day after the close of the nomination period.
+The statement may be withdrawn, but not changed, during the period for filing nomination papers and until 5:00 p.m. of the next business day after the close of the nomination period.
 Any request for withdrawal of a Candidate's Statement must be submitted in writing.